 Somerset is a somewhat small borough located in the state of Pennsylvania.
 With a population of 5,901 people and five constituent neighborhoods, Somerset is the 218th largest community in Pennsylvania.

-The population of Somerset overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Somerset, 22.31% have at least a bachelor's degree.
+The education level of Somerset citizens is a little higher than the average for US cities and towns: 22.13% of adults in Somerset have at least a bachelor's degree.

-The per capita income in Somerset in 2010 was $25,146, which is middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $100,584 for a family of four.
+The per capita income in Somerset in 2010 was $29,531, which is upper middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $118,124 for a family of four.
 However, Somerset contains both very wealthy and poor people as well.

 The most common language spoken in Somerset is English.
 Other important languages spoken here include Italian and Polish.